EarningsCall/earningscall-js/README.md

 By default, this library grants you access to only two companies, Apple Inc. and Microsoft, Inc.

-To gain access to 5,000+ companies please signup here to get your API key.
+To gain access to 5,000+ companies please signup here to get your API key: [https://earningscall.biz/api-pricing](https://earningscall.biz/api-pricing)

 Once you have access to your API key, you can set the API Key like this: